danfitz/gitbookReads/dont-make-me-think-revisited-a-common-sense-approach-to-web-usability.md

 **_Highlight_**

+>
+>  Affordances require visual distinctions.
+But the recent trend in interface design (which may have waned by the time you read this) has moved in exactly the opposite direction: removing visual distinctions and “flattening” the appearance of interface elements. *(70.94590%)*

+**_Highlight_**

 > many useful interface features that depended on hover are no longer available, like tool tips, buttons that change shape or color to indicate that they’re clickable, and menus that drop down to reveal their contents without forcing you to make a choice.
 >  As a designer, you need to be aware that these elements don’t exist for mobile users and try to find ways to replace them. *(70.94590%)*